Summary: A happy-go-lucky woman with political roots and a near-genius brain joins OST.

 Everyone clapped, impressed with her bloodline.
 The apples of Maria’s cheeks turned an interesting shade of pink.
-She had hoped Joshua would keep all of that information to himself.
+She had hoped Joshua would keep that information to himself.
 She preferred anonymity above all else.
 The fact of the matter was she knew that the only reason she was recruited and trained was because of her father’s position in the Senate.
-She just happened to be incredibly brilliant, but she also couldn’t help but think that her father and Robert Quinn had a hand in her destiny.
+She happened to be incredibly brilliant, but she also couldn’t help but think that her father and Robert Quinn had a hand in her destiny.

 “Are you working on the crucifix yet?”
 Joshua asked.

 “No, but Dean is almost done with Mr. Stiles’ watch.
 He was going to tackle the crucifix later on tonight,” Lex replied.